Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 actually observe as opposed to $$T_{nd}$$.
 However, we can deduce from the equations in (2) that $$T_d = p_d T$$, and therefore $$T_{nd} = T - p_d T_d = (1-p_d) T$$.

 <center>
-  {% include image.html url="/assets/images/Post_COVID19/SIRD_Td.png" description="Here we regroup the categories correponding to the detected Infectious, Recovered and Deaed into the category of the Total detected cases." %}
+  {% include image.html url="/assets/images/Post_COVID19/SIRD_Td.png" description="Here we regroup the categories corresponding to the detected Infectious, Recovered and Dead into the category of the Total detected cases." %}
 </center>

 ##### *Last ingredient: split $$\beta$$*